jaspercuarte/pingpong/README.md

   - `Ball speed increases by +8`

 Afterwards:
+  - `Increment by 1 every hit by paddle`
-  - `Only increments again if a Critical Hit occurs`
+  - `Only increments > 1 again if a Critical Hit occurs`

 ---
 ### Sound Effect and Music